2 - Medical

 - Avoid walking through thorn bushes.

-- Wear long sleeves and pants if going off trail.
+- Wear long sleeves and pants if going off-trail.

 - Don't touch cacti or porcupines.